Discord alternatives: Our top picks for online communication

 Key features of Guilded

-• Advanced tournament management tools
+• Advanced team management tools for organizing events and tracking performance.

 • Stronger focus on gaming communities and esports teams